Nadia Williams, Program Director

 Kevin Cadena is a Colombian-American designer, creative technologist, community organizer and artist who is currently based in Queens, NY.
 Kevin intersects these mediums together in different ways to critique, enforce or speculate on culture, conventions, and ethics in his environment.

 Born in New York and raised in Orlando, Florida, Kevin graduated from the Rhode Island School of Design with a BFA in graphic design.
 During his time in college, he was involved in planning conferences, workshops, and events around Providence.Since graduating, he has worked with many different organizations ranging from research labs and design agencies to museums and co-working spaces.
-In his free time, he enjoys supporting local music, playing video games, watching basketball and organizing his room.
+In his free time, he enjoys supporting local music, playing video games, and reading about politics and culture.

 Nick Savvides is a designer, hip-hop artist, and community organizer from Queens, NY.
 Nicolas believes that strong, local communities can change the world.
 Nicolas' work is a practice of sustainable design and economic development.
 He graduated from Cornell University with a Bachelor’s in Architecture, where he was a New York Needs You Fellow and a Coca-Cola Foundation Scholar.
 Savvides focusses his work on community-based design and sustainable responses to urban problems.
 While in college, Savvides co-founded and was program administrator of Practice Makes Perfect Inc. Savvides has worked as a teaching artist on various design build and career exposure projects in the East Brooklyn area.
 Recently, Savvides has been working more thoroughly in designing and managing the construction and programming of prefabricated shipping containers transformed into cultural spaces.
 As a solo - artist Nicolas works to translate stories of growing up in New York City, a changing social and economic landscape in the city, and self development into hip hop music and visuals.